Acumatica/Acumatica-Cost-Accrual-basedon-LineCost/README.md

 ![Screenshot](/_ReadMeImages/SO301000.png)

-When such order is invoiced, it will have cost accrual based on line cost.
+When such order is invoiced, it will have cost accrual based on sales order line cost.

 #### Service Order (FS300100)